dragonflyoss/nydus/docs/containerd-env-setup.md

 f4a6c6dc47e34       localhost:5000/ubuntu-nydus:latest   9 seconds ago       Running             nydus-container           0                   21b91779d551e
 ```

-## Test Nydus with `ctr-remote`
+## Try Nydus with `ctr-remote`

+Nydus provides an enhanced `ctr` tool named as `ctr-remote` which is capable of pulling nydus image and start container based on nydus image leveraging `nydus-snapshotter` if it is properly configured and appends more critical labels to the nydus image which should consumed when `nydus-snapshotter` is setting up snapshot.

-You can also use `ctr-remote` to run containers with converted nydus image, pull image:
+You can also use `ctr-remote` to run containers with converted nydus image and pull it:

 ```bash
 $ sudo ctr-remote image rpull --plain-http localhost:5000/ubuntu-nydus:latest